RSV Symptoms

 • Mild cough

-• Unusual tiredness or irritability
+• Fatigue or irritability (especially in infants)

-RSV in Adults and Older Children
+RSV Symptoms in Toddlers and Children

 • Sore throat